rocco9022/timer/README.md

 ## React Hooks Timer App

-🔭 It is an application for to play with the clock.
+🔭 It is an application to play with the clock.
 You will be able to count down, stop and continue in the timer.

 If you are a Back To The future fan, maybe you will find a gift to remember and be happy.